mongodb/specifications/source/client-side-encryption/client-side-encryption.md

 additional test coverage.
 Supporting on-demand KMS credentials for named KMS providers can be considered as future work if needed.

+### What is the KMIP `delegated` option?

+By default, the KMS will retrieve the key encryption key from the KMIP server and use it to encrypt the data key.
+If the `delegated` option is set to true (recommended), the KMIP server will instead perform encryption and decryption locally, ensuring that the key encryption key never leaves the server.

 ## Future work

 ### Make libmonogocrypt cache window configurable